By: Jaime W. Mejía (Translated by Jessica Schwartzman)

 Then, suddenly, everyone tries to cheer you up, console you, and give you a little encouragement so that you can rise and bear the burden that destroys you a bit more each day.
 You ask “why?”, and the only thing you want is to leave with them, so as not to feel their absence.

 Days Pass Like the Wind

-After all this pain, we try to mend and carry on.
-You wake up hoping it is just a nightmare, but reality quickly invades again.
+After all this pain, we try to heal and carry on.
+You wake up hoping it was just a nightmare, but then reality quickly sets in.

-You splash your face and allow a few tears in the bathroom, walking like a zombie without any joy.
-You look at those around you and note how they reflect your own face.
+You splash water on your face and allow a few tears to fall while alone in the bathroom, moving like a joyless zombie.
+You look at those around you and note how the expressions on their faces reflect yours.